Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Study Methodology

 \subsection{Survey Design}

-We designed our survey questionnaire considering existing literature on prompt engineering and GenAI tool use~\cite{white2023promptpatterncatalogenhance,schulhoff2025promptreportsystematicsurvey} , following general guidelines~\cite{survey} and SE-specific guidelines for survey design~\cite{DBLP:journals/sigsoft/PfleegerK01,DBLP:journals/sigsoft/KitchenhamP02,DBLP:journals/sigsoft/KitchenhamP02a,DBLP:journals/sigsoft/KitchenhamP02b,DBLP:journals/sigsoft/KitchenhamP02c,DBLP:journals/sigsoft/KitchenhamP03}.
+We designed our survey questionnaire considering the existing literature on prompt engineering and the use of GenAI tools~\cite{white2023promptpatterncatalogenhance,schulhoff2025promptreportsystematicsurvey} , following general guidelines~\cite{survey} and SE-specific guidelines for survey design~\cite{DBLP:journals/sigsoft/PfleegerK01,DBLP:journals/sigsoft/KitchenhamP02,DBLP:journals/sigsoft/KitchenhamP02a,DBLP:journals/sigsoft/KitchenhamP02b,DBLP:journals/sigsoft/KitchenhamP02c,DBLP:journals/sigsoft/KitchenhamP03,linaaker2015guidelines,molleri2020empirically}.
 Through the survey, our goal was to build an understanding of GenAI integration across six core SE tasks: code generation, refactoring, testing, debugging, documentation, and code review.
-Although other SE tasks exist, we opted to include only these six in an attempt to balance survey length and appropriate task coverage.
-We also implemented branching logic in the survey, so that participants were only shown questions relevant to their experiences.
+We selected these tasks because they span diverse development activities, are commonly supported by GenAI tools, and vary in complexity and risk, allowing a broad examination of prompting practices.
+This selection also balances task coverage with survey length, as we included task-specific questions.
+We implemented branching logic in the survey, so that participants were only shown questions relevant to their experiences (\eg SE tasks for which they have used GenAI).
 To ensure data quality, we also included an initial question to screen out respondents with no experience using prompt-based GenAI tools.
-We carefully formulated survey questions, ensuring that they were written clearly to avoid confusing or biasing respondents.
+We carefully formulated the survey questions, ensuring that they were written clearly to avoid confusing or biasing the respondents.
 We also conducted a pilot study with graduate students from our research lab who regularly use GenAI tools.
 Based on their feedback, we further refined our questionnaire, improving questions that were unclear or confusing. \looseness=-1

 The survey was organized into five sections.
-Section 1 collected demographic information.
 Sec.
+1 collected demographic information.
+Sec.
 2 asked questions related to the GenAI experience of the participants, the GenAI tools they regularly use, and their GenAI development workflows.
 Sec.
-3 and 4 investigated the use and familiarity of participants with prompting techniques and conversation strategies.
-The final section explored the perceived reliability of GenAI tools and the issues that developers face.
-Questions were presented in a variety of formats, including multiple-selection, Likert scales, and open text fields.
+3 and 4 investigated the use of prompting techniques and conversation strategies.
+The final section explored the perceived reliability of GenAI tools and the issues that practitioners face.
+The questions were presented in a variety of formats, including multiple-selection, Likert scales, and open text fields.
 The full text and logic of our survey can be found in our replication package~\cite{anonymous_repo}.